Adrienne Lavine

 Adrienne S. Lavine (born 1958) is an American mechanical engineer specializing in heat transfer, thermal energy, and energy storage, and known as a coauthor of several widely used textbooks on heat transfer.
 She is a professor emeritus of mechanical and aerospace engineering at the University of California, Los Angeles, director of the UCLA Modeling of Complex Thermal Systems Laboratory, and a former associate vice provost at UCLA.

 Education and career

 Lavine studied mechanical engineering at Brown University, graduating in 1979.
 After working for two years at Owens Corning in Columbus, Ohio, she returned to graduate study in mechanical engineering at the University of California, Berkeley, completing her Ph.D. in 1984.
 In the same year joined the UCLA Department of Mechanical and Aerospace Engineering.
 She served as chair of the UCLA Academic Senate from 2005 to 2006, chair of the Department of Mechanical and Aerospace Engineering from 2006 to 2011, and associate vice provost for the UCLA Center for the Advancement of Teaching, from 2017 to 2022.
+Lavine retired in July 2024 after 40 years at UCLA.